-The book was co-authored with his friend from Geneva and fellow-traveller Daniel Baud-Bovy, an art historian in love with Greece.
-The two men were intrepid trekkers and travellers.
+The book was co-authored with his friend from Geneva and fellow-traveler Daniel Baud-Bovy, an art historian in love with Greece.
+The two men were intrepid trekkers and travelers.

-This was an old dream for both of them but the two friends realised that local knowledge was required in order to tackle such a challenge.
+This was an old dream for both of them, but the two friends realized that local knowledge was required in order to tackle such a challenge.

-They were aided in their assent by Christos Kakkalos, a wood-cutter and wild goat hunter from nearby Litochoro who would become the most famous guide for climbers of the mountain – Kakkalos continued as a guide until 1972 and is honoured with a refuge on the mountain bearing his name.
+They were aided in their assent by Christos Kakkalos, a wood-cutter and wild goat hunter from nearby Litochoro who would become the most famous guide for climbers of the mountain.
+Kakkalos continued as a guide until 1972 and is honored with a refuge on the mountain bearing his name.

-Amidst the challenges of the climb and surrounded by storm clouds, the group faced a major setback when they realised they had climbed the wrong peak.
+Amidst the challenges of the climb and surrounded by storm clouds, the group faced a major setback when they realized they had climbed the wrong peak.